socfortress/Wazuh-Rules/README.md

 ### Installation

-_You can either manually download the .xml rule files onto your Wazuh Manager or make use of our wazuh_socfortress_rules.sh script _
+_You can either manually download the .xml rule files onto your Wazuh Manager or make use of our wazuh_socfortress_rules.sh script_

-> :warning: **If you are using mobile browser**: Be very careful here!
+> :warning: **USE AT OWN RISK**: If you already have custom rules built out, there is a good chance duplicate Rule IDs will exists.
+This will casue the Wazuh-Manager service to fail!
+Ensure there are no conflicting Rule IDs and your custom rules are backed up prior to running the wazuh_socfortress_rules.sh script!

 1. Get a free API Key at [https://example.com](https://example.com)
 2. Clone the repo
    ```sh